mohammadfneish/mirotalk/kubernetes/README.md

 # Understanding way

-If you would like to deploy Mirotalk to kubernetes this set of files can help you in that task
+If you would like to deploy ilearncenters to kubernetes this set of files can help you in that task

 Bellow is explanation of files in this folder which will form one output file in `output` folder